Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Introduction

-All the Hilbert space fragments of this model that are not $1 \times 1$, i.e., that do not correspond to inert Fock states, can be generated from a combination of appropriate quantum drums embedded in an otherwise inert background (which may itself shrink to zero for certain drums) (see Fig.~\ref{drumsandshields}).
+All the Hilbert space fragments of this model that are not one-dimensional, i.e., that do not correspond to inert Fock states, can be generated from a combination of appropriate quantum drums embedded in an otherwise inert background (which may itself shrink to zero for certain drums) (see Fig.~\ref{drumsandshields}).
+Thus, the Hilbert space can be decomposed as a direct sum over dynamically disconnected sectors that are completely labeled by quantum drums and any remaining inert spins that do not belong to a quantum drum.
 These quantum drums come in a variety of shapes and sizes and can be made of a finite number or an arbitrarily large number of plaquettes in the thermodynamic limit.
-Crucially, the scaling of the size of the Hilbert space fragments generated from large drums allows for a proof of lack of thermalization for any typical Fock state by identifying either (a) an extensive number of single spin correlators or (b) an extensive number of next-nearest neighbor two-spin correlators whose expectation values stay pinned to their initial (non-thermal) values.
+Crucially, the nature of the Hilbert space fragments generated from large drums that form the largest Krylov subspaces and are, therefore, relevant for typical initial states allows for a proof of lack of thermalization by identifying either (a) an extensive number of single spin correlators or (b) an extensive number of next-nearest neighbor two-spin correlators whose expectation values stay pinned to their initial (non-thermal) values.
 To the best of our knowledge, this interacting theory provides the first example of {\em strong} Hilbert space fragmentation in two dimensions.